chrismclarke/sami-programming/README.md

 Using android studio run the debug build, or create a signed release for the play store

+NOTE - for running the app you can open android studio on main folder If trying to edit gradle build or image assets easier to open within child `android` folder

 ## Versioning

 Versioning should be handled by updating the pubspec.yaml file